RedisLabs/redislabs-docs/content/rs/security/tls/ciphers.md

 ### Data plane

 Data plane cipher suites use the OpenSSL library format in Redis Enterprise Software version 6.0.20 or later.
-See the OpenSSL documentation for a list of available [OpenSSL configurations](https://www.openssl.org/docs/man1.1.1/man1/ciphers.html).
+For a list of available OpenSSL configurations, see [Ciphers](https://www.openssl.org/docs/man1.1.1/man1/ciphers.html) (OpenSSL).

 To configure the cipher suites for communications between applications and databases, use the following [`rladmin`]({{<relref "/rs/references/cli-utilities/rladmin">}}) command syntax: